JBKC/Am-I-Fatigued/README.md

 4. Train features on supervised models
 5. Test model to get model accuracy, precision, recall, ROC AUC and probability gradient plots for the classes

-# Files in this repo
+# Repo structure
-Lots of notes + descriptions in the code.
+Lots of clarifying notes + descriptions in the code.
 Summary here:

+- `data/` - folder containing raw .txt files of PPG signals
+- `scripts/` - folder containing python scripts
-- `PPG_data.py` - master file that extracts and gathers PPG data.
+  - `PPG_data.py` - master script that extracts and gathers PPG data.
 Run this as a first step after gathering the raw PPG data.
 Outputs a CSV file containing dataframe of features for each signal
-- PPG_full_analysis.py - extracts features specific to PPG cycles.
+  - `PPG_full_analysis.py` - extracts features specific to PPG cycles.
 Called automatically by PPG_data.py
-- HRV_analysis.py - extracts features specific to HRV (heart rate variability).
+  - `HRV_analysis.py` - extracts features specific to HRV (heart rate variability).
 Called automatically by PPG_data.py
-- PPG_models.py - takes CSV from PPG_data.py and trains data on model specified by user, then tests the model on a previously unseen split
+  - `PPG_models.py` - takes CSV output from PPG_data.py and trains data on a supervised ML model specified by user, then tests the model on a previously unseen split
-- general_peak_filtering.py - general peak-finding algorithm tailored to PPG
+  - `general_peak_filtering.py` - general peak-finding algorithm tailored to PPG

 # Results